network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 This document defines an algorithm for the "Responsiveness Test" that explicitly measures responsiveness under working conditions.

-This document imports terminology and concepts from {{RFC9110}}, such as requests and response header fields and content.
+This document imports terminology and concepts from {{RFC9110}}, such as request and response header fields and content.

 # Design Constraints